LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

 * **BFT weight**: The weight with which a validator contributes to finalizing blocks and signing certificates.
 * **single commit**: A message containing a BLS signature of a certificate, which corresponds to a block in the current chain.
 The single commit message signals that the signing validator considers the corresponding block final.
 * **aggregate commit**: A message containing an aggregate BLS signature of a certificate, which corresponds to a block in the current chain.
 It attests that all signing validators consider the corresponding block final.
-* **certificate**: Object that authenticates the relevant information for cross-chain communication.
+* **certificate**: An object that authenticates the relevant information for cross-chain communication.
 It uniquely corresponds to a block header of a chain and contains a subset of properties of that block header.
 The aggregate BLS signature provided in a certificate attests the finality of the block.
 Single commits and aggregate commits are messages for communicating certificate signatures.

 ### Certificates